twyunting/STAT614_Statistical-Method/README.md

 # STAT614_Statistical-Method
 * Homework and some practices with R scripts.
-* Each HW has exported to PDF format.
+* HWs have exported to PDF format.